-We visited The Corning Museum of Glass after a weekend of drinking and eating with friends in the Finger Lakes.
-As we entered the museum, we read: “Glass is different things to different people.
+As we entered The Corning Museum of Glass, we read: “Glass is different things to different people.
 At The Corning Museum of Glass, you will discover the many things glass can be.”
 During our visit, we discovered art, history and science through glass.
 We even found beauty through glass.

 Corning Museum of Glass